moussmo/Pitchfork-album-reviews-dataset/README.md

 ![Dataset head](screenshots/head.png)

 ### The scraper:
 The code that was used to build the database.
-It analyzes the Pitchfork album review pages, opens every album page and scrapes its data.
+It analyzes every Pitchfork album reviews page, opens every album page and scrapes its data.

 The scraper outputs a sqlite database, but you can easily convert it into a csv file with the 'from_sqlite_to_csv' util.